Sarathgopal/TerraformProject/README.md

 Notes:
-•	This code assumes that, necessary Azure provider configured and authentication details set up.
 •	Make sure the  Azure account has the necessary permissions to create resources in the specified resource group and region